Former university professor of marketing and communications, Sallie is an independent publisher and marketing

 It is important for marketers to be aware of factors affecting or influencing consumer buying behavior.
 Knowledge of these factors is crucial if marketers are to develop an appropriate marketing mix (putting together the right product, price, distribution/place, and promotion), with potentially effective marketing communications designed to reach a targeted market.

 When making purchasing decisions, consumers will be affected by factors on three primary levels: Personal, psychological, and social.
-This Hub will examine the four basic types of consumer buying behavior, and it will also look at factors affecting consumer behavior; a brief look at personal factors, and a more in-depth look at psychological factors.
+This article will examine the four basic types of consumer buying behavior, and it will also look at factors affecting consumer behavior; a brief look at personal factors, and a more in-depth look at psychological factors.

 Types of Buying Behavior

 There are four basic types of consumer buying behavior, and these are:

 1. Routine Response/Automatic Behavior—This behavior is exhibited when buying low involvement products that are purchased frequently, and have low cost.
 Since there is little "risk" involved in making the purchase, there is little need for a search and decision-making effort.
 Routine items are those we purchase almost automatically.
 The product, or at least the product category, is one we're familiar with, and have enough experience with purchasing that we sort of take it for granted.
 Examples of such routine purchases include products such as cleaning supplies, soft drinks, snack foods, milk, eggs, water, and so on.

 2. Limited Decision Making—Consumers exhibit limited decision making when purchasing products that are bought only occasionally—and not frequently.
 A consumer might engage in a limited search for information when there is a need to learn something about an unfamiliar brand in a familiar product category, for example.
 The search process will be simple, requiring a moderate amount of time for information gathering.
 A good example might be an item of clothing.
 A customer might know the product category he/she is interested in, but, perhaps, has not settled on a brand or a style.